joelbarreto/cvn/content/en/timeline/federal-tax-exemption.md

 +++

 - Feb 15, 2025 : Applied for the Federal tax exemption for non profit organanzation
-- Mar 12, 2025 : Exemption from federal income tax under Internal Revenue Code (IRC) Section 501(c)(3) approved
+- Mar 04, 2025 : Exemption from federal income tax under Internal Revenue Code (IRC) Section 501(c)(3) approved
+- Mar 12, 2025 : IRS Determination Letter posted on TEOS (Tax Exempt Organization Search) site

 **Donors can deduct contributions** they make to Caring Valley under IRC Section 170.
 We are also qualified to receive tax deductible bequests, devises, transfers or gifts under Section 2055, 2106, or 2522.